fawazzo/davincTask/frontend/README.md

 # Frontend (React + Vite) Web Development Assignment

 This is the frontend portion of the web development assignment, built with React, TypeScript, and Vite.
-It demonstrates fetching data from `jsonplaceholder.typicode.com`, displaying lists of users and posts, and providing conceptual CRUD operations.
+It interacts with a dedicated NestJS backend (deployed at `https://davinctask.onrender.com`) to provide full CRUD operations for users and posts.

 ## Technologies Used